Help and guidance

-Due to the current economic climate and UK businesses not being in the best position to offer bonuses and pay rises employers are increasingly investing in education to aid retention of key talent.
-To lose key talent could be detrimental for the future, as knowledgeable employees are the assets that will help UK business move forward once the economy picks up.
+Employers are increasingly investing in education to develop and aid retention of key talent.
+To lose key talent could be detrimental to your business in the future, as knowledgeable employees are a key asset.

 The CIPP offers a wide range of learning and development opportunities for your employees.
 For information on the full range of professional qualifications please click here.
 The most popular qualification that the CIPP offers is the Foundation Degree in Payroll Management which offers numerous benefits to the employer as well as the employee.

 Advice for employers

 If you are supporting your employees through funding for their qualification you should consider what would happen should the individual leave whilst still studying.

 The contract for studies is between the CIPP, it’s accrediting body and the student, regardless of who has paid for the studies.
 Therefore, if an individual has been paid for by your organisation and leaves your employment, the CIPP cannot refund the fees for the qualification to the employer.
 This is covered within the terms and conditions of enrolment.

 It is “best practice “ for employers to have a standard agreement in place with their employees so that if the employee leaves employment whilst still studying, the organisation can claim the money back from the individual and does not lose their investment.
 There is a standard agreement included as a PDF below.